Marcel Mauri: Òmnium Cultural

-Since 2007 he was part of the territorial board of Òmnium Badalona - Barcelonès Nord and became the territorial board president for almost 4 years (2010-2014).
+Since 2007 he was part of the territorial board of Òmnium Badalona - Barcelonès Nord and became the territorial board president for almost 4 years (2010–2014).
 He resigned as member of the board in 2014 to become a member of Muriel Casals' candidacy for the Board of Directors of Òmnium Cultural, on a voluntary and unpaid basis.
 He was a member of the board until on October 16, 2017, when Jordi Cuixart was imprisoned in Soto del Real.
-From that moment, he became the entity's vice-president and spokesperson, a position that was also voluntary and unpaid.
+From that moment until 2022, he became the entity's vice-president and spokesperson, a position that was also voluntary and unpaid.